articodeltd/angular-cesium/README.md

      *  PICK_FIRST  - first entity will be picked . use Cesium.scene.pick()
      *  PICK_ONE    - in case a few entities are picked plonter is resolved . use Cesium.scene.drillPick()
      *  PICK_ALL    - all entities are picked. use Cesium.scene.drillPick()

+`MapEventsManagerService` is porivided by `<ac-map/>`, therefor has 2 possibilitis to reach it:
++ In any components under `<ac-map/>` hierarchy as seen in the example above  (recomannded).
++ Using` @viewChild` and ac-map reference: `acMapComponent.getMapEventManagerService()` .

+Checkout [demo/app/components/event-test-layer/event-test-layer.component.ts](https://github.com/TGFTech/angular-cesium/blob/master/demo/app/components/event-test-layer/event-test-layer.component.ts) for more examples.

 ##### All cesium map  events run out side angular zone
 Meaning that the the callback that you pass to map event manager